 Is Texas the correct state to file for my divorce?

-Under Texas Family Code Section 6.301 for a divorce action to be commenced in Texas Superior Court, one of the spouses must have been domiciled in Texas for 6 months or more and a resident of the county in which the suit is filed for the preceding 90-day period.
+Under Texas Family Code Section 6.301 for a divorce action to be commenced in Texas Superior Court, one of the spouses must have been domiciled in Texas for six months or more and a resident of the county in which the suit is filed for the preceding 90-day period.

 How do I file for divorce if my spouse lives out of state?

-You may still file for divorce in Texas if your spouse has moved to another state, as long as you have lived here for 6 months and the county where you are filing for 90 days.
+You may still file for divorce in Texas if your spouse has moved to another state, as long as you have lived here for six months and the county where you are filing for 90 days.

-However, you still must follow correct procedure and be sure that your spouse is served in the new state according to Texas laws regarding service of process.
+However, you still must follow the correct procedure and be sure that your spouse is served in the new state according to Texas laws regarding service of process.